Avanade/UnitTestEx/README.md

 _UnitTestEx_ provides [.NET testing](https://docs.microsoft.com/en-us/dotnet/core/testing/) extensions to the most popular testing frameworks: [MSTest](https://github.com/Microsoft/testfx-docs), [NUnit](https://nunit.org/) and [Xunit](https://xunit.net/).

-The scenarios that _UnitTestEx_ looks to address is the end-to-end unit-style testing of the following.
-The capabilities look to adhere to the AAA pattern of unit testing; Arrange, Act and Assert.
+The scenarios that _UnitTestEx_ looks to address is the end-to-end unit-style testing of the following whereby the capabilities look to adhere to the AAA pattern of unit testing; Arrange, Act and Assert.

-This framework looks to address the following testing scenarios:
 - [API Controller](#API-Controller)
 - [HTTP-triggered Azure Function](#HTTP-triggered-Azure-Function)
 - [Generic Azure Function](#Generic-Azure-Function)